Louisiana

 Automated expungement process

-In 2023, the legislature established an automated expungement process applicable to all cases currently authorized for relief under Articles 976 (non-convictions), 977 (misdemeanors) and 978 (felonies).
+In 2023, the legislature established an automated expungement process applicable to all cases currently authorized for relief under Articles 976 (non-convictions), 977 (misdemeanors) and 978 (felonies) of the Code of Criminal Procedure, back to 1/01/2006.
 See SB 111.
 This law was effectively a compromise after opposition from law enforcement and the courts twice defeated previous efforts to authorize an automatic “clean slate” process.3 The law directs the Louisiana Bureau of Criminal Identification and Information (BCII) to inventory all crimes for which expungement is authorized, and to develop a simplified online process whereby individuals can submit basic information about their case to obtain expungement relief.
 If a record is eligible, the Bureau must expunge it within 30 days and then notify the Louisiana Supreme Court case system, which in turn will notify law enforcement and district courts about the expungement.
 Once the system is fully implemented after January 1, 2025, state lawmakers also aim to eliminate the filing fee, though implementation is still contingent on the state legislature funding the automated expungement process.
 One potential model would be New Jersey, which introduced a similar electronic expungement system, eCourts, in 2019.
-See Akil Roper, “New Jersey Launches Electronic Filing System for Expungements.”
+See Akil Roper, “New Jersey Launches Electronic Filing System for Expungements,” Collateral Consequences Res.
+Ctr., Jan.
+28, 2021.
+Another would be e-filing system established by the Oregon courts to facilitate applications for set-aside.

-In addition, because the data in the BCII system does not include disposition data for a many as 2/3 of court cases, even if implemented the new system will not benefit most individuals.
+NB: Because the data in the BCII system does not include disposition data for as many as 2/3 of court cases, even if implemented the new system will not benefit most individuals.
 Advocates hope that the law will be funded in the near future so that the two records systems can be made compatible.

 A. Expungement of convictions

 Until 2014, there was no provision for expungement or sealing of adult felony convictions in Louisiana.
-In May 2014, a comprehensive set of provisions for expunging criminal records was enacted as Chapter 34 of the Code of Criminal Procedure, and previous provisions for expunging non-conviction records (La.
-Rev. Stat.
-Ann. § 44:9) were repealed.
+In May 2014, a comprehensive set of provisions for expunging criminal records was enacted as Chapter 34 of the Code of Criminal Procedure, and previous provisions for expunging non-conviction records (L.S. § 44:9) were repealed.
 See La.
 Code Crim.
 Proc.
-Ann.
-Ch.
-34. Art.
-971. The purpose of the new chapter is “to break the cycle of criminal recidivism, increase public safety, and assist the growing population of criminal offenders reentering the community to establish a self-sustaining life through opportunities in employment.”
+Art.
+971 et seq.
+The purpose of the new chapter is “to break the cycle of criminal recidivism, increase public safety, and assist the growing population of criminal offenders reentering the community to establish a self-sustaining life through opportunities in employment.”
 Id.

 Article 977 La.
 C. Cr.
 Proc. provides for expungement of misdemeanor conviction records “if either of the following apply: